 “I think there might have been a mistake in my pay a few months ago, but my boss won’t let me see my pay history.”

-All employers must make available certain information to employees and provide it to them upon request in a timely fashion.
+In addition, employers are required to make available certain information to employees and provide it to them upon request in a timely fashion.
 Records that employees are entitled to see include:

 The pay slip must show the employer’s name, employee’s name, date, number of hours worked, hourly rate of pay and amounts of deductions or increases made for the pay period.
 An employer must provide all this information to their employees.